 Why it's important

 The Students' Union is led by students for students and exists to improve your experiences as a University of Plymouth student, on and off campus.
 We have introduced Sub-Committees to open vital discussions to the wider student body, not just for elected reps.
 Any student is welcome to attend any sub-committee however, there are always key elected Reps who are expected to attend each meeting.
-For this Committee Meeting the Part-time Welfare Officer and Part-time Mens Welfare Officer are expected to attend
+For this Committee Meeting the Part-time Environment and Sustainability Officer is expected to attend